 Taipei, May 7 (CNA) Incumbent head prosecutor of the Supreme Prosecutors Office Hsu Hsi-hsiang (徐錫祥) will take office as acting prosecutor-general on Friday, according to the Ministry of Justice (MOJ), after his nomination for the official position was rejected by the Legislature two days earlier.

-According to the ministry, under which the Supreme Prosecutors Office operates, it received a formal letter from the Presidential Office on Thursday appointing Hsu to the position in an acting capacity after the current prosecutor-general, Hsing Tai-chao (邢泰釗), officially completed his four-year term on Thursday.
+According to the ministry, under which the Supreme Prosecutors Office operates, it received a formal letter from the Presidential Office on Thursday appointing Hsu to the position in an acting capacity after the current prosecutor-general, Hsing Tai-chao (邢泰釗), formally completed his four-year term on Thursday.

-Hsu's appointment came two days after the opposition-controlled Legislative Yuan rejected President Lai Ching-te's (賴清德) nomination of Hsu for the position.
+Hsu's appointment came two days after the opposition-controlled Legislative Yuan rejected President Lai Ching-te's (賴清德) nomination of Hsu for the official position.

 Lai nominated Hsu on March 13 and the nomination advanced to a floor vote following cross-party negotiations in the Legislature on April 17.
 It was rejected on Tuesday after the main opposition Kuomintang and smaller Taiwan People's Party voted down Hsu's appointment.